 Hello, creamy cauliflower soup!
 This healthy cauliflower soup is the best carrot and cauliflower soup you’ll ever spoon into.
 And it’s easy to whip up.

-Now that it’s soup season, I love digging into a warm bowl of this delicious gluten-free, vegetarian soup.
+I love a good bowl of soup anytime of year.
+And I love digging into a warm bowl of this delicious gluten-free, vegetarian soup.
 The carrot cauliflower soup recipe is creamy without the addition of cream or coconut milk.
-Plus, it supplies a cup of vegetables in every serving.
+Plus, it supplies a cup of vegetables in every serving!

 Ready to learn why it’s so good for you, as well as the (easy, I promise!) step-by-step instructions on how to make a batch?
 Let’s get started!

 Why I love this cauliflower soup

 Cauliflower carrot soup?
 Yes, please!
 I love a good bowl of soup any time of year—especially now, when summer nights up here in the northeast are still a bit chilly.

 Of course, I’m always thinking about how I can pack in extra nutrition into my food, so I set out to make this soup a hearty, nutrient-filled dish.
 Enter this cauliflower and carrot soup recipe.
 The beauty is you don’t even need to roast the cauliflower florets.

 I found that the key to creating a delicious cauliflower soup is the spices.
 So you’ll see that you get cinnamon, turmeric, garlic, and black pepper in this recipe.
 The combination of black pepper with turmeric allows the turmeric to be better absorbed by your body.
 And that’s a win-win.

 Now, let’s look at the ingredients you’ll need to make this cauliflower carrot soup.